awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-getting-started.md

 ## Demo: Data Wrangler Titanic Dataset Walkthrough<a name="data-wrangler-getting-started-demo"></a>

 The following sections provide a walkthrough to help you get started using Data Wrangler\.
 This walkthrough assumes that you have already followed the steps in [Access Data Wrangler](#data-wrangler-getting-started-access) and have a new data flow file open that you intend to use for the demo\.
-You may want to rename this \.flow file to something similar to titanic\-demo\.flow\.
+You may want to rename this \.flow file to something similar to **titanic\-demo\.flow**\.

 This walkthrough uses the [Titanic dataset](https://www.openml.org/d/40945)\.
 This data set contains the survival status, age, gender, and class \(which serves as a proxy for economic status\) of passengers aboard the maiden voyage of the *RMS Titanic* in 1912\.

-In this tutorial, you:
+In this tutorial, you perform the following steps\.
 + Upload the [Titanic dataset](https://www.openml.org/d/40945) to Amazon Simple Storage Service \(Amazon S3\), and then import this dataset into Data Wrangler\.
 + Analyze this dataset using Data Wrangler analyses\.
 + Define a data flow using Data Wrangler data transforms\.